ellcrys/papers/README.md

 Collaborators will need an environment to run tests, stage and deploy their applications.
 Most code sharing platforms only provide continuous integration environments with the configuration of this environment still subjected to the authorisation of the single-user account owner.
 There is a need for a mechanism that allows a community to collectively decide what kind of execution environment and configuration they want for their projects.

-A deployment environment include a tool that runs an application and makes it accessible to target users.
+A deployment environment includes a tool that runs an application and makes it accessible to target users.
 The ideal deployment environment must be unalterable, autonomous and can only allow itself to be upgraded according to the governance rules of the community.

 Historically, consumer applications have been executed in a centralised, managed environment but with the emergence of blockchain platforms like Ethereum, applications can now be executed decentrally on thousands of nodes in a trust-less and autonomous manner.
 Decentralised applications are immutable; they cannot be altered or destroyed once deployed.

 While many believe blockchain applications should replace all centralised applications, we believe community-led services can leverage both types of execution environments depending on their goals; This way they are better positioned to compete with centralised services providers on all fronts.

+Collaborators may decide to build completely decentralized application that cannot be altered once deployed if the nature of their value proposition demands it.
+Otherwise, they may simply create centrally executed applications like SaaS, API, mobile application and more.
+These communities building centralised applications can setup governance system that is strong enough to provide some of the qualities of decentralized applications (immutability, openness, transparent and autonomy) through enforcement of an open and transparent constitution.

+The ability to build applications that can leverage the best of decentralisation and centralisation will help collaborators build useful applications that can easily gain adoption and deliver great value and experience to users.

 ## 3. The Ideal Platform for Open Source Service

 In section 2, we discussed the reasons why centralised code sharing platforms are unsuitable to lead the change towards a future of community-led software products and businesses.
-These changes range from censorship, ownership and governance to execution models.
+These changes range from censorship, ownership, and governance to execution models.
 We can see that the major obstacle is the inability to enforce ownership, transparency and accountability.

 We take the following approaches to solve the issues:

 - Ellcrys will use blockchain technology to eliminate censorship concerns by creating a new type of decentralised collaboration framework that is open to anyone, anywhere and cannot be destroyed.
 There will be no entity to receive and carry out censorship requests.

-- The use of public key cryptography as the primary mechanism to derive identity and to authorise actions, will allow projects to have multiple owners or signatories who can partake in the day-to-day governance of the project.
+- The use of public key cryptography as the primary mechanism to create identity and to authorise actions, will allow projects to have multiple owners or signatories who can partake in the day-to-day governance of the project.

-- By the very nature of blockchains, repositories will remain immutable and always accessible to everyone.
+- By the very nature of blockchains, repositories will remain immutable: They will always be accessible to everyone.
 Although, owners of the repositories may enable the ability to apply access level rules to prevent unauthorised write operations.

 - The introduction of autonomous procedures (a.k.a smart contracts) will allow communities to create immutable applications to enforce ownership, governance, incentive structure and disbursement and business rules.
-Many nodes on a blockchain network execute autonomous procedures in such a way that ensures correctness and resilience to attacks that would normally cripple a centralised equivalent.
+Many nodes on a blockchain network execute autonomous procedures in a way that ensures correctness and resilience to attacks that would normally cripple a centralised equivalent.

 - The use of Git makes it easy for millions of developers who are already familiar with the tool to easily create repositories, contribute, import their existing projects and integrate with other git compatible tools and services they already use.

-- With a clear ownership and governance structure, external service providers can deliver value based on the governance history (e.g. proposals) of a project.
-For instance, a community may create and vote for a well-detailed proposal to run ads on Google Adwords, upon the approval, a designated service creates a campaign on Google Adwords using the information provided in the proposal.
+- The combination of public key cryptography and the ability to create complex governance structures, external service providers can deliver value based on the governance history or events (e.g. proposals) of a project.
+For instance, a community may create and vote for a proposal to run ads on Google Adwords, upon the approval, a designated service creates a campaign on Google Adwords using the information provided in the proposal.

 ## 4. Bitcoin